-I’ve recently returned from Bali for mum’s 70th birthday celebrations.
+I’ve recently returned from a trip to Bali (for my mum’s 70th birthday celebrations).
 It was a long time between visits – too long.

-The last time I was there, was when the “love to hate it” 80s pop anthem I’ve been to Bali too was being played in Australia on rotation.
-An energetic pre-teen girl from the suburbs, on her first tropical Asian holiday with her family.
-I loved it.
-The colours, the differences, the weather.
+The last time I was there, the “love to hate it” 80s pop anthem I’ve been to Bali too was being played on rotation.

 Little did I know, another Melburnian’s life was being changed by Bali around the same time.

 Her name is Janet DeNeefe, author, restaurant owner and Director of the annual Ubud Writers & Readers Festival – on now.